Addi Walka: Religion and churches

+Inda Siwa

 In the main villages, there are traditional beer houses (Inda Siwa), often in unique settings, which are a good place for resting and chatting with the local people.
 Most renown in the tabia is Tkun Asgedom at Bet Moka'e.

 Roads and communication

 The main road Mekelle – Hagere Selam – Abiy Addi runs some 7–12 km south of the tabia.
 People have the choice to walk to Ala'isa or Tsigereda to find bus services to the towns.
 A rural access road (sometimes disused) links Addi Walka to the main asphalt road.

 Tourism

 Its mountainous nature and proximity to Mekelle makes the tabia fit for tourism.

 Geotouristic sites

 The high variability of geological formations and the rugged topography invites for geological and geographic tourism or "geotourism".
 Geosites in the tabia include especially the dissected, Grand Canyon-like landscapes.

 Trekking routes

 A trekking route has been established in this tabia.
 The track of Gh1, from south to north across the tabia, is not marked on the ground but can be followed using downloaded .GPX files.